ericklein/air_quality/readme.md

 	- Modified TimeString to return a value if NTP not defined
 	- Tested SCREEN + DEBUG code path
 	- Added untested support for TARGET_ANNE_OFFICE
+- 120120
+	- Tested RJ45 + MQTT code path
+- 123120
+	- Standardized while (1) error handling for WiFi, RJ45, and MQTT_Connect
+	- Partial support for proximity based activation of the screen.
+Should have been on a branch...
+- 012421
+	- [FR]123120 [P2]: Add error blink codes to onboard LED for while (1) -> Adding BUILT_IN_LED blinking matching the fatal error code, aligning with new code in air_quality
+	- [I]111120 [P2]: Disable board lights on Feather Huzzah -> Built-in LED is supressed at startup then used only for fatal error messages
+	- [I]112820 [P3]: if DHT pin not assigned properly, code crashes -> Just tested where DHT was pinned for Huzzah and compiled for M0.
+Code properly reported -1 for sensor read.